All Episodes

 It's only Islam.

-And they should know what's going on, and when they disagree with what's going on in the schools, they ought to have a right to either pull their kid out of that particular class or have beyond notice that they have to balance at home what they heard in school, which I often had to do with my kids.
+And when they disagree with what's going on in the schools, they ought to have a right to either pull their kid out of that particular class or have beyond notice that they have to balance at home what they heard in school, which I often had to do with my kids.

 Why can't you just simply balance sex education?

-The Palmdale School District sent home this uh survey they were going to do of the kids and left the sex ed part out.
+The Palmdale School District sent home this survey they were going to do of the kids and left the sex ed part out.

 They deliberately did not notify.

-They, as a matter of policy, they refused to notify the parents of what was coming before it happened.
+As a matter of policy, they refused to notify the parents of what was coming before it happened.

 Okay.